Sarah L. Bruno

 Publications, Presentations & Recognitions

-Sarah is ranked by Legal 500 and the Daily Journal for her work involving trademarks, and she was named one of the twenty Top Cyber/Artificial Intelligence Attorneys in California in 2018 by the Daily Journal.
-In 2017, the Daily Journal named her among the Top Women Lawyers in California for her work in advertising, intellectual property, and privacy.
+Sarah is ranked by Legal 500 and the Daily Journal for her work involving trademarks.
+She was named a Top Cyber Lawyer and a Top Intellectual Property Lawyer in California in 2018 and 2019 by the Daily Journal.
+The Daily Journal has also named her among the Top Women Lawyers in California for her work in advertising, intellectual property, and privacy.

-- In April 2018, Sarah spoke at ING3NIOUS’s 2018 Cybersecurity, Privacy and Data Protection NorCal Retreat on a panel titled “GDPR Compliance And Breach Response Communication” in Carmel Valley, California.
+- In April 2018, Sarah spoke at ING3NIOUS 2018 Cybersecurity, Privacy and Data Protection NorCal Retreat on a panel titled “GDPR Compliance And Breach Response Communication” in Carmel Valley, California.

 - In March 2018, Sarah discussed "Incident Response: Be A Cyber Scout and Be Prepared" at the 2018 California Lawyer CyberForum in Los Angeles.